skarlekar/fargate-patterns/README.md

 This will create a log group called */ecs/tom-thumb-service*

 #### Create the ECS Cluster
-Create the bean-counter cluster in ECS
+Create the tom-thumb cluster in ECS

     $ ./create-tom-thumb-cluster.sh